retonato/torrenthistory-legal/README.md

 Legal issue tracker for torrenthistory.org

-If you think that site contains anything illegal - create an issue here.
+If you think that site contains anything illegal - create an issue [here](https://github.com/retonato/torrenthistory-legal/issues).

-I will review it and reply within a few working days.
+I will review your request and reply within a few working days.